FOR608: Enterprise-Class Incident Response & Threat Hunting™

 Section 2 pivots directly from Section 1 as we continue to move into response mode.
 We will begin collecting evidence at scale to scope a potential intrusion against our example company, Stark Research Labs.
 SRL has Endpoint Detection and Response (EDR) tooling in place and we leverage that data to assist scoping.
 However, attackers sometimes bypass or otherwise subvert EDR technology, so a discussion of common bypass techniques is presented.
 This provides students with both awareness of EDR limitations, as well as training to look for anomalous activities within the EDR log data.

 One of many useful features of Velociraptor is its ability to push collected data into Elasticsearch.
 Elasticsearch is another powerful and flexible tool appropriate for any responder's toolkit.
 As such, we use Elasticsearch to ingest and process various data types, including data from Velociraptor, from the PowerShell IR framework "Kansa", and from the "Log2timeline" tool.
-We then setup dashboards and visualizations in Kibana to perform outlier analysis and perform rapid searches for common attacker TTPs across large data sets.
+We then use Elasticsearch's SQL API to run fast searches and aggregations against ingested data.
+This is a little-known capability that can speed up analysis considerably.
+As an optional lab, students are also guided through the process to create dashboards and visualizations in Kibana for a more traditional approach to searching and analysis using the Elastic Stack.

 Exercises

-• Deploy a small Velociraptor client-server environment and perform a hunt for artifacts generated from threat emulation tools
+• Deploy a small Velociraptor client-server setup in the student VM to perform hunts for artifacts generated from threat emulation tooling

 • Acquire forensic triage images using Velociraptor and CyLR.
 Use automation techniques to rapidly process results for timeline analysis.